 17.1 The School is committed to using safer recruitment procedures and undertakes to ensure that at least one member of all interview and recruitment panels has undergone statutory Safer Recruitment training.
-For details, see Safer Recruitment Procedures (in Full Policy Document).
+For details, see Safer Recruitment Procedures (10.2).